 What You’ll Need to Make Cuban Coffee

-- Your choice of Cuban Espresso , we use Miami Cafe Premium Espresso
+- Your choice of Cuban Espresso , we use Miami Cafe Premium Espresso or Whole Bean to grind our own (use code 15OFF for 15% off your order!)

 - A cafetera aka moka pot- the original Cuban Coffee Maker or any espresso maker to pull a shot from